 President Neal J. Smatresk (pronounced SMAH tresk) joined UNT in 2014 with a vision for leading the University of North Texas to national prominence as the largest, most comprehensive university dedicated to meeting the needs of the dynamic North Texas region.

 Under his leadership, UNT has been named a Tier One research university by the Carnegie Classification, identified as a top 10 U.S. public university on the rise, grown in enrollment to serve more than 44,000 students, an increase of 13.5% since 2019, and earned designation as both a Minority-Serving and Hispanic-Serving Institution.
 These led to UNT being one of only 21 Carnegie Tier One research universities designated a Hispanic-Serving Institution, joining in with the others to form the Alliance of Hispanic Serving Research Universities.
 Thanks to strategic student success investments, UNT has increased student retention, graduation rate, and its role as a social mobility elevator for students.
-Today, 88 of UNT’s 239 academic programs are ranked among the nation’s Top 100, including 20 of which are recognized by U.S. News & World Report.
+Today, 88 of UNT’s 244 academic programs are ranked among the nation’s Top 100, including 20 of which are recognized by U.S. News & World Report.
 Following athletic investments and facility expansions, Mean Green student-athletes and teams are thriving, as evidenced by the men’s basketball team’s 2021 NCAA Tournament win.